Jul 4Sunday, July 5, 2026 · all daysJul 6 · today »

 8.Explanation of everything you can see in htop/top on Linux (2019)(peteris.rocks)

-tl;dr: A deep-dive into every field shown by htop/top on Linux, covering uptime, load averages (exponentially damped moving averages, not simple percentages), PIDs and /proc, process states (R/S/D/Z/T/t), signals, niceness vs. priority, and the distinctions between VIRT/RES/SHR memory metrics.
-The author also walks through each default process on a fresh Ubuntu 16.04 server (systemd-journald, udevd, lvmetad, snapd, dbus, cron, rsyslog, etc.), explaining what each does and whether it can be safely removed.
+tl;dr: A deep dive into what every field in htop/top actually means on Linux, covering uptime, load average (an exponentially damped moving average that includes uninterruptible processes, not just CPU usage), PIDs, process states (R/S/D/Z/T/t), niceness/priority, and the various memory metrics (VIRT/RES/SHR/MEM%).
+The author also walks through each default process running on a fresh Ubuntu Server 16.04 install, explaining what it does and whether it can be safely removed, using tools like strace, /proc, and ps to demonstrate where the data comes from.

 HN Discussion:

-• Recommending alternative monitoring tools like btop, nmon, or procs over htop/top
+• Recommends alternative monitoring tools like btop, nmon, or procs over htop/top

-• Sharing personal htop configuration tips like disabling user threads and enabling tree view
+• Shares personal htop configuration tips like disabling user threads and enabling tree view

-• Agreeing that resident memory is more reliable than virtual memory as a metric
+• Agrees that resident memory is more reliable than virtual memory metrics

 9.Maybe you should learn something(marginalia.nu)